katjad/javascript101-handbook/what_makes_a_good_programmer.md

-# What makes a Javascript developer?
+# What makes a good developer?

 * Willingness to learn
 * Practice, patience and perseverance